June Uprising in Lithuania: Aftermath and controversies

 Usurpation of public life continued after the demise of the provisional government.
 The Lithuanian Activist Front was banned in September 1941 and some of its leaders transported to concentration camps.
 In December, the last legal party of Lithuania, pro-Nazi Lithuanian Nationalist Party, was also banned.
 Most of the laws adopted by the provisional government remained paper declarations.
 However, a couple of laws of no immediate interest to the Germans, including local administration and education, had somewhat lasting effects.
 The remaining government developed local administration staffed with Lithuanians.
-Thia allowed some passive resistance when German orders from the top could be blocked by the bottom.
+This allowed some passive resistance when German orders from the top could be blocked by the bottom.
 For example, Lithuanians resisted recruiting for a Waffen-SS division, quotas for forced labor in Germany, and the Germanization of Lithuanian schools.
 However, many museums, libraries, and other cultural centres were plundered by the Nazis, and the artefacts shipped to Germany.
 As they retreated from Lithuania, the Nazis burned hundreds of buildings, plants, bridges and railways to the ground before the advancing Soviet troops, and transported some of the disassembled machinery, inventories, and raw materials to Germany.

 Despite its failure to establish independence and meager long-term results, as Kazys Škirpa summarized in his memoirs, the uprising demonstrated the determination of the Lithuanian people to have their own independent state and dispelled the myth that Lithuania had joined the Soviet Union voluntarily in June 1940.
 The uprising also contributed to unusually rapid German advances against the Soviet Union; Pskov was reached in 17 days.
 The events of June 1941 also caused some controversies.
 At the time, Lithuanian diplomats abroad, including former president Antanas Smetona and Stasys Lozoraitis, described the uprising as "Nazi-inspired".
 These statements might have been attempts to persuade the United States, Great Britain, and other Western powers that Lithuania was not an ally of the Nazis.
 The Provisional Government has been criticized for antisemitic slogans and decrees, particularly the Žydų padėties nuostatai (Regulations on the Status of Jews) of August 1.
 Its military unit, the Tautinio Darbo Apsaugos Batalionas (TDA), was employed by the Einsatzkommando and Rollkommando Hamann and local Lithuanian collaborators often drawn from the LAF in the mass executions of Lithuanian Jews in the Seventh fort of the Kaunas Fortress and in the provinces.
 Jewish survivors and Lithuanian historians have documented that members of the LAF, especially in Kaunas but also in other towns, committed indiscriminate and gruesome excesses against Jewish residents, including mass killings of unarmed civilians, including women and children, often before the Nazis arrived to take control, most notably characterized by the Kaunas pogrom but also in many other towns throughout Lithunania.